Top

 The most important part of this page is the domain section.
 Generally an SSL can secure both the WWW and non-WWW version of your domain.
 This is however dependant on the SSL provider you have chosen.

 We generally add in the domain with WWW here.
 So it would be: www.example.co.uk and not the non-WWW version.
 That would be secured anyway.
 However IF you put in example.co.uk then the SSL would only secure the non-WWW version and not the WWW version as well.
+Be careful here to ensure you have chosen the correct variation correctly.
+If in doubt ask the question from your SSL providers support section or live help which is usually way quicker.

 After that, fill out all the other information as requested.
 Again depending on the type of SSL you have gone for (standard/EV) this information will be used within the certificate itself.